paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/modelling_common_cause_failure.md

 ## Estimation of Common Cause Beta Factor

-With the categories of significant contributors to {term}`CCF` shown in section Error: Reference source not found, the common cause beta factor can be estimated, starting with an assessment of each of the common cause susceptibility categories and for each, assigning a susceptibility score 1, 5 or 10 corresponding to the susceptibility, where 1 represents a low susceptibility to {term}`common cause failure <Common cause failure>` in this category.
+With the categories of significant contributors to {term}`CCF` shown in {numref}`syst_4_7_1`, the common cause beta factor can be estimated, starting with an assessment of each of the common cause susceptibility categories and for each, assigning a susceptibility score 1, 5 or 10 corresponding to the susceptibility, where 1 represents a low susceptibility to {term}`common cause failure <Common cause failure>` in this category.
 For example, a susceptibility score of 1 assigned to the category "diversity" would correspond to a system that consists of redundant component using different design concepts with no common hard- or software, whereas a susceptibility score of 10 indicates a high susceptibility to {term}`common cause failure <Common cause failure>`, for example redundancies consists of identical {term}`COTS` components.
 Susceptibility score 5 corresponds to medium susceptibility to {term}`common cause failure <Common cause failure>`.
 The sum over all categories provides the total Common Cause Score.

 (syst_equation4_90)=
 ````{admonition} Equation